 8.7 The employer shall ensure so far as practicable, given the employers operational requirements and resources, that appropriate facilities are to be provided in the workplace for an employee who wishes to breastfeed and that appropriate breaks are provided for this.
 Such breaks shall be unpaid unless otherwise agreed.

 9. Rates of Remuneration

 Hourly Rates of Pay:

-9.1.1 Registered Nurse/Practice Nurse/Midwife Scale
+9.1.1